Robust Orthogonal Machine Learning of Treatment Effects: Problem Formulation and Assumptions

-In this section, we present the definitions of the two conditions which guide us to design score functions and recover estimators for the causal parameters.
-To start with, the score function we construct should satisfy the \textit{moment condition}, which is defined in the following Definition \ref{def:moment condition}. \begin{definition}[\textit{\textbf{Moment Condition}}] Suppose the causal parameter $\vartheta$ and the authentic causal parameter $\theta$ lie in a convex set $\Theta$ while the nuisance parameters $\varrho$ and the authentic nuisance parameters $\rho$ lie in a convex set $\mathcal{T}$.
-We say that a score function $\psi(W,\vartheta,\varrho)$ satisfies the \textit{moment condition} if
+We aim to estimate the true causal parameters $\theta^{i}$ given $N$ i.i.d. samples $\{W_m=(Y_m, D_m, \mathbf{Z}_m)\}^{N}_{m=1}$.
+According to \cite{chernozhukov2018double}, the standard procedure to obtain the estimated causal parameter $\hat{\theta}^i$ is: 1) getting the estimated nuisance parameters $\hat{\rho}$, e.g., $\hat{\rho}=(\hat{g}^i, \hat{\pi}^i)$; 2) constructing a \textit{score} that satisfies the \textit{moment condition} (Definition \ref{def:moment condition}); 3) establishing the estimator of $\theta^i$, which is solved from the moment condition \eqref{eqt:moment condition}. \begin{definition}[\textit{\textbf{Moment Condition}}] Let {$W=(Y,D,\mathbf{Z})$} and {$\theta$} be the true causal parameter with {$\vartheta$} being a causal parameter that lies in the causal parameter set.
+Denoting the nuisance parameters as {$\varrho$} and the true nuisance parameters as {$\rho$}, we say a score {$\psi(W,\vartheta,\varrho)$} satisfies the \textit{moment condition} if

+\end{definition} The moment condition guarantees that the estimator derived from the score is unbiased if the nuisance parameters equal the true ones.
+Here, we give the scores which satisfy the moment condition of two classical causal learning methods (DR and IPW) introduced before.